 As I’m currently unable to get wholewheat flour here, my sourdough starter is made from bread flour, which I personally prefer for making sourdough pizza, but rye or wholewheat sourdough starter will work as well.

 You might be surprised to see dried yeast in the recipe, but it helps with the rise and moisture of the dough.
 Note that some recipes add semolina flour to the mix.
 It reminds me of the horrible commercial pizza chains which use way too much semolina flour.
-For me, the only place for semolina flour is under the peel to help the pizza slide onto the pizza stone due to its coarse structure.
+For me, the only place for semolina flour is under the peel to help the pizza slide onto the pizza stone due to the flours’ coarse structure.

 What’s Special About Sourdough Pizza?